Low-maintenance & No-clog Gutters Comparison Page

 There are several dozens different type of these sort of products listed to the right that are mounted over your existing gutters made in steel, aluminum, or plastic sold wholesale and even retail.
 Several of these are even superior to Leaf Guard® , but may not have franchises here in the Portland, Oregon Metro area yet.
 I could buy and install them as well, but they do not work any better than Leaf Guard ® and they all seem to cost a fortune as well.
 Most of them have a wholesale cost that is more than I charge our clients for installing new aluminum gutters.
 Few clients are willing to pay twice as much for gutter covers than the cost of their new gutters, so I agree they are impractical even if they worked as well as they claim.

 Most of these alternatives look very strange on a house.
 Some of these have to be mounted over the bottom rows of roofing shingles.
 Or else the gutter has to re-mounted 6" lower to the roof edge.
-That second option is rarely possible and drastically raises the cost of installation, since most gutters cannot be removed without damaging them.
+That second option is rarely possible and drastically raises the cost of installation.
+Especially since most houses are not made to allow for this and gutters cannot be removed without damaging them.
 Most houses I have worked on do not have a tall enough fascia board or rafter tail to drop the gutter that low.
 I have run out of attachment with just trying to get a slight grade to our gutter installations, so they will not have any standing water in them.

 One of the worst issues is how they make a perfect dark environment inside the gutter to grow thick moss in the gutters under these hoods and cause a failure.
 I have a photo of an open screened gutter I installed a decade earlier that had grown a 3" thick bed of moss under the galvanized steel screens seen here.